• Art magazine

 • Scandinavian home design in practice - this is how the Nordic living style succeeds in your own four walls

-• Basic tips for a facility in the Scandi Chic
+• Basic tips for a Scandi-chic interior

 • Examples, show cases and inspiration for implementation in your home